bumbal/rancher-php-client/examples/update-namespace-example.md

-##Create a namespace
+## Update a namespace

-Example of how to create a name space
+Example of how to update a name space

 ```php
 try